codeStuffs/campus-hub/src/pages/content/README.md

 # Content

-The content page is a simple page meant for text content.
+This page will contain the menu and a map on the top side